Liudmila Roshchina: 2025

-Roshchina competed as an Individual Neutral Athlete (AIN) at the 2025 World Gymnastics Championships.
+Roshchina competed as an Individual Neutral Athlete (AIN) at the 2025 World Championships.
 She qualified for and competed in the all-around final, finishing in eleventh place.
 Roshchina also placed eighth on uneven bars in the qualification round, but was unable to participate in the final due to the two-per-country rule, as Angelina Melnikova and Leila Vasileva qualified ahead of her.